aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 component: ListItemModal,
 ```

-####  Test the Modal
+#### Test Your App

-Now, run the app, click 'Simulate Logi' button on the home page.
-Then click 'Add Item' button to add a new item, or click on an item on the list to edit.
-The app's data will not be saved, but you can test the UI.
+Now, run the app, click 'Simulate Login' button on the home page.
+Then click 'Add Item' button to add a new item, or click an item to edit.
+The todo data will not be saved yet, but you can test the UI.

 ![](images/mock-app-create-page.png){: class="screencap" style="max-height:500px; float:none;"}

 Congratulations!
 You have created and Ionic app with basic functionality.
-In Part 2, you will be adding cloud features for your app.
+In Part 2, you will be adding cloud features to your app.

 # Part 2: Adding Cloud Features

 In this section, you will cloud enable your Ionic app using the Amplify CLI.
-The Amplify CLI is a command line tool that enables you to provision AWS resources and integrate them in your app.

 ## Install Amplify CLI

 Amplify CLI is the command line tool that you will use to create and manage the backend for your Ionic app.
-Through the tutorial, you will use Amplify CLI for simplifying various operations.
+In the upcoming sections, you will use Amplify CLI to simplify various operations.
 The CLI enables you to create and configure your backend quickly, even without leaving the command line!

-**Installing and Configuration the CLI:**
+**Installing and Configuring the CLI:**

-To use Amplify CLI with your project, you need to install it your local machine and configure it with your AWS credentials.
+To use Amplify CLI with your Ionic project, you need to install it to your local development machine and configure it with your AWS credentials.
 Configuration is a one-time effort; once you configure the CLI, you can use it on multiple projects on your local machine.
 Because the CLI creates backend resources for you, it needs to utilize an AWS account with appropriate IAM permissions.
 During the configuration step, a new IAM role will be automatically created on your AWS account.

 To install and configure the Amplify CLI, run the following commands:
 ```bash